cor3ntin/wg21-1/README.md

 }
 ```

-This kind of usage might benefit from the [lift operator](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3617.htm) or [abbreviated lambdas](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0573r0.html).

 Other solutions
 ----------------------

 There is a proposal for adding a [general monadic interface](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0650r0.pdf) to C++.
 Unfortunately doing the kind of composition described above would be very verbose with the current proposal without some kind of Haskell-style `do` notation.
-If my understanding is correct, then the code for my first solution above would look like this:
+The code for my first solution above would look like this:

 ```
 std::optional<int> with_optional_good(int i) {